Takeaways from the marathon Ketanji Brown Jackson confirmation hearing - KTVZ

 Cornyn suggested the case could be seen as: “We five members of the Supreme Court are going to decide what the law of the land should be, and anybody who disagrees with us will be labeled a bigot, or be accused of discrimination, even if those, their beliefs happen to flow from sincerely held religious conviction, like the definition of a, of a marriage between a man and a woman.”

-And a line of question from Arkansas GOP Sen. Tom Cotton leaned heavily on Jackson’s beliefs about addressing crime, asking her questions about whether the United States needed more police officers, whether enough murderers were being put in prison, and the sentences for drug crimes.
+And a line of questioning from Arkansas GOP Sen. Tom Cotton leaned heavily on Jackson’s beliefs about addressing crime, asking her questions about whether the United States needed more police officers, whether enough murderers were being put in prison and the sentences for drug crimes.

+Republican Sen. John Kennedy of Louisiana, as part of a larger line of inquiry about how courts enshrine rights not explicitly in the Constitution, asked whether a judge could find that there is a constitutional right of a “transgender woman to compete in women’s sports.”

+Sen. Marsha Blackburn, a Tennessee Republican, also brought up the issue of transgender athletes, after asking Jackson to define the word woman.
+“The fact that you can’t give me a straight answer about something as fundamental as what a woman is underscores the dangers of the kind of progressive education that we are hearing about.”

 Abstract questions try to hint how she would approach controversial cases

-Note: This story has been updated with further developments Tuesday.